 Increased stand alone send out capacity will become available at the Zeebrugge LNG terminal through a further expansion of the terminal.
 Following a successful open season process, this project foresees the construction of new regasification capacity to increase the stand alone send out capacity in a first step up to 8,2 GWh/h and then in a second step up to 10,5 GWh/h.
-The commissioning of the first step is expected early 2024 and the commissioning of the second step early 2026.
+The first step was commissioned in 2023 and the commissioning of the second step is foreseen early 2026.